dannon/gridhub-netlify/README.md

 This repository contains the framework - the code that generates the site.

 It contains no content.
 To add content, clone this, then create a `content` directory in the root.
 All your Markdown files go in there.
+For images and other static files, create a `static` directory in the root and put them there.

-## Creating static content
+## Creating static pages

 To see an example of how the files are organized, see the [`content`](https://github.com/NickSto/galaxy-hub/tree/gridhub/content) directory of [`gridhub`](https://github.com/NickSto/galaxy-hub/tree/gridhub) branch of [`galaxy-hub`](https://github.com/galaxyproject/galaxy-hub).